U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-The "Market trends" section summarizes the projections for energy markets.
-The analysis in AEO2013 focuses primarily on a Reference case, Low and High Economic Growth cases, and Low and High Oil Price cases.
-Results from a number of other alternative cases also are presented, illustrating uncertainties associated with the Reference case projections for energy demand, supply, and prices.
-Complete tables for the five primary cases are provided in Appendixes A through C. Major results from many of the alternative cases are provided in Appendix D. Complete tables for all the alternative cases are available on EIA's website in a table browser at http://www.eia.gov/oiaf/aeo/tablebrowser.
+The Market Trends section summarizes the AEO2014 projections for energy markets by end-use market sector or energy supply source.
+In some instances, this section also uses alternative cases to illustrate a range of potential outcomes under difference circumstances, highlighting the uncertainty associated with the projections.
+Complete tables for the five primary cases are provided in Appendixes A through C, and major results from many of the other alternative cases are provided in Appendix D. Complete tables for all the alternative cases are available in a table browser on EIA's website, at http://www.eia.gov/oiaf/aeo/tablebrowser.

-AEO2013 projections are based generally on federal, state, and local laws and regulations in effect as of the end of September 2012.
+AEO2014 projections are based generally on federal, state, and local laws and regulations in effect as of the end of October 2013.
 The potential impacts of pending or proposed legislation, regulations, and standards (and sections of existing legislation that require implementing regulations or funds that have not been appropriated) are not reflected in the projections.
-In certain situations, however, where it is clear that a law or regulation will take effect shortly after the Annual Energy Outlook (AEO) is completed, it may be considered in the projection.
+In certain situations, however, where it is clear that a law or regulation will take effect shortly after AEO2014 is completed, it may be considered in the projection.

 Law 95-91), which requires the EIA Administrator to prepare annual reports on trends and projections for energy use and supply.

-Projections by the U.S. Energy Information Administration (EIA) are not statements of what will happen but of what might happen, given the assumptions and methodologies used for any particular scenario.
-The Annual Energy Outlook 2013 (AEO2013) Reference case projection is a business-as-usual trend estimate, given known technology and technological and demographic trends.
+Projections by EIA are not statements of what will happen but of what might happen, given the assumptions and methodologies used for any particular scenario.
+The AEO2014 Reference case projection is a business-as-usual trend estimate, given known technology and technological and demographic trends.
 EIA explores the impacts of alternative assumptions in other scenarios with different macroeconomic growth rates, world oil prices, and rates of technology progress.
-The main cases in AEO2013 generally assume that current laws and regulations are maintained throughout the projections.
+The main cases in AEO2014 generally assume that current laws and regulations are maintained throughout the projections.
 Thus, the projections provide policy-neutral baselines that can be used to analyze policy initiatives.

 While energy markets are complex, energy models are simplified representations of energy production and consumption, regulations, and producer and consumer behavior.
 Projections are highly dependent on the data, methodologies, model structures, and assumptions used in their development.
 Behavioral characteristics are indicative of real-world tendencies rather than representations of specific outcomes.

 Energy market projections are subject to much uncertainty.
 Many of the events that shape energy markets are random and cannot be anticipated.
 In addition, future developments in technologies, demographics, and resources cannot be foreseen with certainty.
-Many key uncertainties in the AEO2013 projections are addressed through alternative cases.
+Many key uncertainties in the AEO2014 projections are addressed through alternative cases.